Contribute to the development of the Core

 Core v4.3

 Continuing from version 4.2, the desktop front-end pages have been isolated to avoid referencing variables and functions in the root window.
-This secures possible collision of declaration, facilitates the reading and understanding of the code, as well as its debugging.
+This secures against possible declaration collisions and makes the code easier to read, understand and debug.

 The core/js/jeedom.class file.js declares two new namespaces :